nancy134/hiking-patches/content/_index.md

       label: Check it out
       link: /patches/patch-48-4k

-  - title: "52 With a View"
+  - title: "52 With a View patch"
     content: "Earning the '52 With a View' patch is a remarkable achievement for hikers in New Hampshire.
 This hiking challenge involves summiting 52 scenic peaks in the state, each offering breathtaking views and distinct natural beauty.
 It’s not only a testament to one’s dedication to exploration but also a celebration of the diverse landscapes that New Hampshire has to offer.
 Completing this challenge provides a deep connection to the state’s wilderness and a strong sense of accomplishment, making it a sought-after recognition among outdoor enthusiasts."
     images:
       - "/images/52-wav.jpeg"